51Degrees/specifications/pipeline-specification/features/data-updates.md

 - File Data Source, Memory Based Operation
 - Memory Data Source, Memory Based Operation

-Other operational modes may be possible, such as an Aspect Engine's data residing in a relational database.
+Other operational modes are theoretically possible, such as an Aspect Engine's data residing in a relational database.

 ### File data source, file based operation

 In this operational mode an Aspect Engine uses data that resides in the file system to support its operation.
-This may be because the data is too extensive to be loaded into memory or because of memory limitations in the system.
+This might be because the data is too extensive to be loaded into memory or because of memory limitations in the system.